wileyyugioh/Osu-Touchpad/README.md

 This can be compensated for by typing startAutoYPos into the console while connected, and scroll the highest you can go.

-After you feel enough data has been collected, type endAutoYPos to stop collection.
+After you feel enough data has been collected, type stopAutoYPos to stop collection.

 ##Saving Settings